camerond/jquery-spotlite/README.markdown

 This is just a basic example - the ability to directly control all of your users' matches and results gives you plenty of design flexibility.

 __New in 0.2.1:__ Now handles multi-layered JSON objects, thanks to none other than [Durran Jordan](https://twitter.com/#!/modetojoy) of [Mongoid](http://mongoid.org) fame.

+__New in 0.3:__ Now supports Ajax calls for search results and can be called on a `select` tag instead of an input with JSON.

 ## Questions & Comments